PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 The last thing we need to do is add something to show when a player has been disconnected or has left the game.
 For this example, we're just going to set their sprite to be totally black and to make sure they cannot be interacted with.

 We will set their *BoxCollider2D* component to be a trigger.

-Note that we could destroy the tank, thus removing it from the scene completely, but you may want to give the player the ability to come back into the game.
+<q>**Note:** We could destroy the tank, thus removing it from the scene completely, but you might want to give the player the ability to come back into the game!</q>

 This will go into the *OnOpponentDisconnected()* method we created earlier in the *GameController.cs* class: